voxeltheater/handbook/readme.md

 By night, The Voxel is a theater, incubator, and resource for performing artists in Baltimore and across the country.

+The performance space is 50' by 36'-6", and has a 20' grid.

 ### History